galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken .document}
-Let's start with your initial material in Markdown.
-One document will contain four set of content : The biggest set is the common core between all supports.
-There are the two mutually exclusive sets containing the content to be displayed only in the slide show, or only in the hands-on document.
+So, everything starts with our initial material in Markdown.
+This document will contain four sets of content : The biggest set is the common core between all supports.
+There are two mutually exclusive sets corresponding to the content to be displayed only in the slide show, or only in the hands-on document.
 The last set contain paragraphs destined to be read by the artificial voice.
-This set can often overlap with the text dedicated to the hands-on document.
+This set can often overlap with the explanatory text dedicated to the hands-on document.
-These seta re marked by Markdown tags.
+These set are identified by Markdown tags.
 For those of you who are not familiar with markdown, I will present the lanquage rapidly before looking into these specific tags.

 :::::::::